Healthy Oatmeal Chocolate Chip Cookies

-These healthy oatmeal chocolate chip cookies are a simple and delicious dessert that uses simple ingredients!
-No eggs or dairy needed, they take just 12 minutes to cook!
+These healthy oatmeal chocolate chip cookies have chewy edges with soft middles!
+No eggs or dairy needed, they bake in just 15 minutes.

 How to make healthy oatmeal chocolate chip cookies